Ladekarl/react-native-color-theme/README.md

 </Text>
 ```

-The first theme passed to `colors` (in this case `blueTheme`) is the default.
+The first theme passed to `ThemeManager` (in this case `blueTheme`) is the default.
 To change the theme use the setTheme(theme) method from the api.

 ## API